zoyafuso-NOAA/chukchi_survey_evaluation/README.md

 ## Spatiotemporal Extent of Stations
 ![Location of stations for each gear and year surveyed](graphics/map_of_stations.png)

-## Model Fitting Settings
+## VAST Model Settings
 Four versions of random field configurations were conducted for each single-species run.
+The converged models (e.g., max convergence < 1e-4) with the lowest RRMSE of the density predictions were kept as the best model.
+No density or catchability covariates were used (to be updated, possibly).

 | Spatial 1st Pred (Omega_1)| Spatial 2nd Pred (Omega_2)| Spatiotemporal 1st Pred (Epsilon_1)| Spatiotemporal 2nd Pred (Epsilon_2)|
 |---------------------------|---------------------------|------------------------------------|------------------------------------|